wearebraid/vueformulate.com/docs/guide/community/README.md

 Stack Overflow is not the right place to ask generalized "Why doesn't my code work" questions.
 It's intended to ask questions about isolated issues.
 If you're in need of more generalized help, consider asking it on the #code-help channel on the Vue discord server.
+If you are not already a member (it's free and open) you'll first need to use the invite link to join the server.

 <vue-discord-link />